manwar/theweeklychallenge/content/blog/review-challenge-082.md

 [**Abigail**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-082/abigail/perl/ch-2.pl)

-in her commentary gives a nice outline of the flow:
+in his commentary gives a nice outline of the flow:

 >"Now we can recurse; if the first character of unmatched part of C matches the first character of the unmatched part of either A or B, we match the first character of C and the first character of either A or B, and recurse.
 If the first character of the unmatched part of C matches the first character of unmatched parts of both A and B, we first recurse first by matching against A, and if this doesn't provide a match, we recurse by matching against B."